 Dan Krauss’ 2013 film relates the story of Specialist Adam Winfield, a 21-year-old soldier in southern Afghanistan who tried, with the help of his father, to alert the military to the war crimes that were being committed by his fellow soldiers.
 Winfield along with the other soldiers were members of the 3rd Platoon, Bravo Company, which was part of the 5th Stryker Brigade based out of Tacoma, Washington.

 The film, which you can preview in the trailer below, won first place in the category of Best Documentary Feature at the 2013 Tribeca Film Festival.
 More recently, filming has begun for a dramatic rendering of the story, starring Alexander Skarsgard in the role of Gibbs.
-Release is set for 2017.
+The release is set for 2017.

 In an article written by Mark Boal, we learn how a group of American soldiers, all trained Infantrymen, who decided it was “finally time to kill a haji.”
 The squad apparently deliberated at length about how to do it over the course of numerous conversations and “late-night bull sessions.”
 Bagging “savages” as they termed it, carried with it a low probability of getting caught.
 Some of the soldiers “agonized over the idea; others were gung-ho from the start.”
 Eventually, their talking gave way to action, as the soldiers took steps to execute their murderous plans.